whitetreebible/connections/README.md

-# Bible Atlas
+# Connections

-**Bible Atlas** is an open, relational knowledge base of biblical figures, places, tribes, and themes.
+**Connections** is an open, relational knowledge base of biblical figures, places, tribes, and themes.
 It combines structured YAML data with automatically generated factsheets and graph visualizations to help scholars, students, and enthusiasts explore the Bible in a new way.

 ## Features